 Guide to the

-The Buffer Strategy is a type of hedged equity (often categorized as “low-risk”) investment strategy, designed to help equity investors:
+The Target Buffer Strategy is a type of hedged equity investment strategy, designed to help equity investors:

 • maintain a level of protection in down markets